e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **The terminal snapshot carries the run's final cumulative counters** ([§12.4][s12-4], [§13.5][s13-5]), so an [unattended run](#g-unattended-run) (a run with empty staging and no snapshot readers) that nobody watched still answers "what went wrong, and how often" from the value its own shutdown published.
+Final means final at the last frame top ([D-201][d-201]): the account closes with the drain that preceded the terminal publication.
+What lands after it — a report from a device's exit path, the tail's own `DeviceJoinTimeout` ([§12.4][s12-4]) — can reach no snapshot, so the loop takes each cell once more at the run's end, keeping the next run's account clean, and emits the residue through the standard logging
+backend: loud rather than recorded.

 **Allocation.** On a quiet frame there is **zero additional heap allocation**: the sentinel swap allocates nothing and the per-writer status